mgbleichner/nEEGlace/README.md

 |![Prepare connectors](./img/cEEGridConnector.png  "Prepare Connectors")*Left: to lower the risk of bridges between channels, we recommend removing every second pin before assembling the conector.
 Right: The PCB and mini card sockets before and after assembly. *|

-* In our setup, channels R04a and R04b (i.e. right cEEGrid) serve as DRL and ref electrodes (in general you are free to choose their location)
+* In our setup, channels R04a and R04b (i.e. right cEEGrid) serve as DRL and REF electrodes (in general you are free to choose their location)

 ### Solder Connectors onto Amplifier.